 In 2019, it was predicted that 1.27 million deaths worldwide would be directly attributed to antibiotic resistance.
 Left unchecked, the death toll could rise to 10 million a year by 2050.
 “As we begin to emerge from COVID-19 and think about how to better protect ourselves against infectious disease, the time to tackle AMR is now,” says John Billington, head of health security and infectious disease policy and advocacy, GSK.

 As a global community, we have a moment to reset – a window of opportunity to redouble our scientific and political efforts to avoid AMR becoming the next pandemic.

 So why are there not enough new antibiotics?

 Despite the consequences of AMR, there is a lack of new antibiotics making it to market and the current pipeline is widely recognised as insufficient.
 For example, there are currently approximately 40 antibiotics in clinical development, of which only a handful are considered novel, and only one new class of antibiotics has been launched in recent decades.

 Developing new antibiotics is very difficult, both scientifically and financially.
 Research and development of any new medicine or vaccine is high-risk, despite significant investment and expertise.
 The development of antibiotics presents particular scientific challenges.
-Bacteria evolve to avoid attacks by chemicals.
+Bacteria alter to avoid attacks from environmental threats.
 They rapidly adapt to hostile environments, can double every 20 minutes and have mastered the art of antibiotic resistance.